lucas-reber/Alphafold_interaction_discovery/README.md

 ## LIS
 The Local Interaction Score was developed by [A.-R. Kim et al., 2024](https://doi.org/10.1101/2024.02.19.580970).
-We obtained scripts from the [AFM-LIS repository](https://github.com/flyark/AFM-LIS) and modified them were needed.
+We obtained scripts from the [AFM-LIS repository](https://github.com/flyark/AFM-LIS) and modified them where needed.
 Use `LIS-AFM.py` script to extract LIS score from AlphaFold-Multimer predictions performed through Colabfold.
 Usage:
 ```